Stucco shower walls design guide including the different types of stucco shower finishes and some tips on how properly clean your shower walls.

 Cat Face Finish

-This is interchangeably called as the Montalvo or California finish.
+This is interchangeably called the Montalvo or California finish.
 As the name implies, it has a texture that tends to look like cat faces, with a little bit of imagination.

 Dash Finish

-This finish is also regarded as roughcast finish.
+This finish is also regarded as a roughcast finish.
 It’s a highly textured type of stucco finish.
 It has a very rough texture and is usually sprayed on, which gives it its gritty or textured appearance.

 There are several variations to the dash finish, depending on how rough you want your shower walls to be.
 They can be in roughcast, fine dash, pebble dash, heavy dash, or in “knockdown” finish.